Atharv-Nalwade/React--The-Complete-Guide/Behind the scenes of React and Optimization techniques.md

 On re-render teh child comp. also re-render even if it had no changes

-Also if it has data been passed ( to child ) if data doesn changes on change in parent it i sre-renderd  because when upadtion i sdone the function is destroyed and then created again and the data is passed for first time and so it re-renders
+Also if it has data been passed ( to child ) if data doesn changes on change in parent it is re-renderd  because when upadtion is done the function is destroyed and then created again and the data is passed for first time( something like creating it for first time )  and so it re-renders--- Also it might feel that the same data would be passed to react memo so it shouldnt render but whappens happens is internalyy react checks the prev props with current props and othe rthan primitive values all other things are not equla like [1,2] != [1,2] because they have different space in mem.

 The React useCallback Hook returns a memoized callback function.